wolfvictorOSI/Edge-Data-Store-Docs/V1/Reference/REST commands.md

 # REST commands

-The following tables give an overview of available REST commands that you can use with components of Edge Data Store.
+The following tables provide an overview of available REST commands that you can use with components of Edge Data Store.

-**Note:** The difference between the POST and the PUT method is that POST allows to create a configuration and PUT replaces a configuration.
+**Note:** The difference between the POST and PUT methods is that POST enables you to create a configuration, while PUT replaces a configuration.
 If you use POST on an existing configuration, the request will fail.

 ## Administration